timeflux/hackathon/exercises/Exercise 1 - Your very first graph.md

 This will display in your terminal Dataframe with random values at which you added 1.
 The index of the DataFrame is the time, that is why we call it a 'time-series'.

 ## Hello 2
-For your second iteration, here is what you will build:
+For your second iteration, you will display the data after *and* before adding 1.
+Here is how the graph will look like :

 <img src="img/helloworld_2.png" alt='hello_world'>